-There are three major steps in the process of degree attainment for the Master of Arts in Teaching with concentration in art education program: initial admission, admission to student teaching, and program completion.
+There are three major steps in the process of degree attainment for the program, Master of Arts in Teaching with concentration in art education: the initial admission, admission to student teaching, and program completion.

-Initial Admission.
+Initial Admission

 The student seeking admission to the MAT with a concentration in art education must have completed an undergraduate degree in that content area from an accredited institution with a minimum GPA of 2.75 on a 4.0 scale.
-A completed application, three letters of reference on official Lander recommendation forms, transcripts of all college coursework, and an approved content area worksheet are required to complete the application packet.
+A completed application, three letters of reference on official Lander recommendation forms, transcripts of all college coursework, and an approved content area worksheet (prepared by admissions reviewer) are required to complete the application packet.
 Applicants will also be required to submit a writing sample, interview with major academic area faculty, and offer a studio portfolio in varied media for review.
 Since the program is designed to confer initial teacher certification, it is not open to those already certified to teach in South Carolina or in any other state.
 A non-refundable application fee of \$35 must accompany the student's initial application for admission to graduate studies at Lander University.

-Admission to Student Teaching.
+Admission to Student Teaching

 Admission to Student Teaching requires:

-- a) application to the South Carolina Department of Education for certification requiring fingerprint and background check approval; - b) application to the Department of Teacher Education for admission to student teaching; - c) acceptance during the semester prior to the student teaching experience; - d) completion of specified courses in the MAT program of studies with a minimum GPA of 3.0.
-Three C's in any graduate courses precludes continuation in the program; - e) completion of 100 hours of clinical experience including a two-week placement at a single site;
+- a) application to the South Carolina Department of Education for certification which requires fingerprint and background check approval; - b) application to the Department of Teacher Education for admission to student teaching; - c) acceptance during the semester prior to the student teaching experience; - d) completion of specified courses in the MAT program of studies with a minimum GPA of 3.0.
+Two grades of "C" in any graduate courses precludes continuation in the program.
+Any grade lower than a "C" must be replaced by retaking the course with a grade of "B" or better before advancing to the next course in the program of studies.
+Failure to earn a replacement grade of "B" or better means discontinuation in the program.

-- f) favorable recommendation by the Coordinator of Art Education Programs and by the Dean of the College of Education; - g) approval by the Director of Graduate Studies; and - h) passing scores on the Praxis II Subject Assessments/Specialty Area Tests required for certification in art by the South Carolina Department of Education.
+- e) completion of 100 hours of field experience including a two-week placement at a single site; - f) favorable recommendation by the Coordinator of Art Education Programs and by the Dean of the College of Education; - g) approval by the Director of Graduate Programs; and - h) passing scores on the Praxis II Subject Assessments/Specialty Area Tests required for certification in art by the South Carolina Department of Education.

+Program Completion

-Program Completion.
-To complete the degree program, teacher candidates must maintain a minimum GPA of 3.0 on a 4.0 scale on all graduate work, successfully complete directed teaching, and demonstrate competence with the five learner outcomes of the unit's conceptual framework as evidenced by observed teaching and compilation of a Professional Education Portfolio.
+To complete the degree program, teacher candidates must maintain a minimum GPA of 3.0 on a 4.0 scale on all graduate work, successfully complete student teaching, and demonstrate competence with the four learner outcomes of the unit's conceptual framework as evidenced by observed teaching and compilation of a Professional Education Portfolio.
 Program completion requirements include: